vectordotdev/vector/CONTRIBUTING.md

 # Contributing

 First, thank you for contributing to Vector!
-The goal of this document is to clearly provide everything you need to start contributing to Vector.
-The following TOC is sorted in a progressive fashion, starting with the basics and expanding into more specifics.
+The goal of this document is to provide everything you need to start contributing to Vector.
+The following TOC is sorted progressively, starting with the basics and expanding into more specifics.

 <!-- MarkdownTOC autolink="true" indent="   " -->